Hire Purchase Agreement Meaning

 Types of Hire Purchase Agreement

-- Under the first type, the third entity (lender) purchases goods on behalf of the customer and gets into a hire purchase agreement with the customer.
+- Under the first type, the third entity (lender) purchases goods on behalf of the customer and gets into this agreement with the customer.
 Under this agreement, the customer becomes the owner on payment of the final installment.
 The lender owns the ownership of goods, pays the purchase price to the seller and get it recovered from the customer.
 Here, a lender may seize goods in case of non-payment.

-- Under the second type of agreement purchaser, himself enters into a hire purchase agreement with the seller and pays to the seller, becomes the owner of goods on payment of the last installment.
+- Under the second type of agreement purchaser, himself enters into this agreement with the seller and pays to the seller, becomes the owner of goods on payment of the last installment.
 Here, a seller may seize goods in case of non-payment.

 Components of Hire Purchase